Ian-Bingham/fillout-takehome/README.md

 # Fillout Takehome Assessment

 This project is my submission for the takehome assessment for the Senior Full Stack Engineer role at Fillout.
 The main technologies used are ExpressJS and TypeScript.
-This was a fun project to work on and I hope that I will be able to develop on Fillout's products.
+This was a fun project to work on and I hope that I will be able to develop on Fillout's products in the near future.

 ## Table of Contents